renyusheng/YSBaseKit/README.md

 ## License

-YSKit is available under the MIT license.
+YSBaseKit is available under the MIT license.
 See the LICENSE file for more info.